 Poor selection of songs can do more than harm to an event.
 Guests expect everything to be in order.
 Bad music can sabotage an event.
 It ruins the emotional atmosphere and undermines the theme in an event.
 Such music is guaranteed to turn off your guests which you don’t want.

 Inexperienced sound team

 Quality sound experience is a gem in any event.
 Guests appreciate an event where the speaker is audible and the music syncs with their emotions.
 Such experience is hard to achieve especially with an inexperienced sound team.
-It’s hard to believe that event organizers still hire inexperience Deejays and MC.
-This seems to be a tradeoff between quality and cost.
+It’s hard to believe that event organizers still hire unskilled Deejays and MC.
+This seems to be a trade-off between quality and cost.

 With respect to cost, an inexperienced sound team seems to be the best bet but it is a hard gamble if it lacks reputation.
 Such a team lacks the skills to easily rectify music hitches that arise or transition to a sound setup that suits a particular event.
 You can’t expect much from this team except bad music that hurts the ears.
 Failure to consider the experience of your sound team may burn your fingers badly.
 Often, you will end up with annoyed guests and a boring event.

 Venue matters a lot.
 A good venue can impress the guests.
 A bad venue is a bad story.
 Often, venue is determined by the nature of an event.
 For example, a wedding takes place in a Church while a party is held in a club.
 The two venues matches the theme of the events.

 A mismatch between an event and the venue is a mistake any event organizer should avoid.
 Imagine a birthday party being conducted in a morgue.
 Well, it sounds ridiculous.
 But that’s how many guests feel when they attend a venue held in an inappropriate venue.
 This is a serious mistake that not only raises ethical issues but causes many to question the professionalism of an event organizer.